The Private Protected Area Program

-You do not have to choose between productivity and conservation because a nature refuge agreement can be negotiated to allow for continuing use of the land resulting in both ecological and economic sustainability.
+Nature refuge landholders do not have to choose between productivity and conservation because a conservation agreement can be negotiated to allow for continuing land use for both ecological and economic sustainability.

-When a landholder signs a nature refuge agreement they are supported by nature refuge officers located in key locations across the state.
-These officers support landholders through one-on-one specialist advice on how to best protect the conservation values on their nature refuge.
+When a landholder signs a conservation agreement they are supported by departmental officers in key locations across the state.
+These officers support landholders through specialist advice on how to best protect the conservation values of their nature refuge.

-Establishing a nature refuge may also provide access to community groups and other programs that may provide additional support.
+Establishing a nature refuge may also provide landholders with access to community groups and other programs that provide additional support.
 This may include access to expertise, volunteers and specialist activities, such as revegetation programs and pest plant control.

 Landholders interested in establishing or extending a nature refuge may be eligible for NatureAssist for on-ground conservation projects.